 A Choice Has To Be Made: The Guns Or The People

-Those who oppose gun control like to argue that places with strict gun laws have the worst gun violence.
-However, places like California, who enforce some of the strictest gun laws in America, cannot thwart the mishaps caused by the downfalls of other state’s laws, who are known for being more lenient.
-One gunman in July of 2019 legally obtained a semi-automatic assault rife, bringing it across state lines to Gilroy, California and opened fire at a local festival.
-In order for stricter gun-laws to prosper, the process must improve, but most importantly, it must improve in every part of the country.
-Nevada, however is not the only state where it is deemed simple to purchase a weapon.
+Gun advocates argue that areas with gun control harbor the most gun violence, however, places such as California cannot thwart the mishaps caused by the leniency of other states.
+One gunman in July of 2019 legally obtained a semi-automatic assault rife in Nevada, brought it across state lines to Gilroy, California, and opened fire at a local festival.
+The process of purchasing a weapon needs to improve in all states in the country to support gun control.
 In states such as Idaho, Florida, Colorado, and thirty-three more, a person legally does not need a license, permit, or registration to buy a firearm.
 In Kansas, one doesn’t need any of these items to buy or carry a firearm.

-Basically, if one has no criminal record, they can obtain a firearm with ease.
+Essentially, if one has no criminal record, they can obtain a firearm with ease.

 Private sellers taking up shop to fatten their checks with the amount of money made from easy purchases does not help the situation anymore.
 Laws were passed stating private sellers had to conduct background checks on customers, however they are rarely enforced.
 The United States manufactures more than 10 million firearms a year, but with private sellers, only about a few million actually are being registered.
-Objects that have the power to end someone’s life, should not be let lose in the world, with millions of them not being able to be traced.
+Objects that have the power to end someone’s life should not be let lose in the world, millions untraceable.